fritz-marshal/fritz/.github/ISSUE_TEMPLATE/feature_request.md

 Please fill out relevant sections below; remove those that are unused.

 **Feature Summary**
 Please give a clear, concise description of the proposed feature.
-We are working on a [Minimal Viable Product](https://en.wikipedia.org/wiki/Minimum_viable_product), so please motivate why this feature is considered a high priority.
+If you consider the feature a high priority, please provide a motivation for that.

 **Usage / behavior**
 Please describe how this feature should function from a user perspective.